Swain House Primary School

 - The adult leading this group will be trained to do so and will have a clear understanding of children’s strengths and difficulties.

-- Carefully planned by a teacher to fill an identified gap in knowledge or understanding.
+- Carefully planned to fill an identified gap in knowledge or understanding.

 - May include the use of additional equipment and will take into account pupil’s preferred learning styles.